fjnoyp/gameclosure/README.md

 I wrote these TradeOffs from about 20 minutes of analysis.
 If I had more time I'm sure I'd find more ways to improve this :)

+- On Android, if the web page is backgrounded in a web browser but not closed, no income is made.
+This is because the onWindow closed event isn't triggered.
+I would need to add code listening to check if the app was backgrounded and to calculate time passed when the web page is foregrounded again.

+- On iPad the 'local-storage' system doesn't seem to work.
+This means no state is being stored so the game progress is lost if the user refreshes the web page.
+This appears to be an iOS specific problem that requires more investigation on that specific platform.